silver-ag/citrus/README.md

     - includes write, print, display, printf, pretty much anything that gives output really
   - add contracts to definitions.rkt provisions
 - implement first-class language objects and (apply-lang)
+- self-host using language tools
-- working repl (default #%top-interaction uses racket syntax)
+- working repl (default #%top-interaction uses racket read-syntax)
 - type inference system, giving warnings only (by default, I guess there's no reason not to have a strict mode where it won't run at all if not type safe)
-- reimplement outside of racket? self-host?

 whenever:
 - optimise expander, in particular figure out which recursive (ct-module-special-form) calls aren't actually needed (like in (atom), probably)